THE PROFESSOR VALTER LONGO AND THE MEAL PLAN OF THE FASTING MIMICKING DIET

 THIRD POINT: THE FASTING MIMICKING DIET AND THE EXPERIMENTATION ON PATHOLOGIES

 The first studies were carried out on laboratory mice to determine their positive effects in diseases such as multiple sclerosis.
-Each Fasting Mimicking Diet cycle could destroy a harmful autoimmune component, enhancing the regeneration of damaged cells.
+Each FMD cycle could destroy a harmful autoimmune component, enhancing the regeneration of damaged cells.
 In 50% of mice, the symptoms of multiple sclerosis lowered significantly and in 20% of them, they decreased.
 Although it still being tested, a pilot study led subsequently on patients suffering from multiple sclerosis revealed improvements in life and health quality of the latters.
 These improvements have also been reported for diseases such as diabetes or other neurodegenerative diseases.

 FOURTH POINT: PROTEINS